 Lid (we used a sour cream container lid)

-I used the plastic sour cream lid to trace three circles.
-We traced one on the cardboard and two on the red construction paper.
+To start, I used the plastic sour cream lid to trace three circles.
+I traced one on the cardboard and two on the red construction paper.
 Then we cut them out.
 The cardboard is hard to cut, so an adult may want to tackle that one.

 While I was cutting the cardboard, Miss Preschool decided to decorate the red circles with the gold paint pen.
 We talked about a few Chinese designs she could draw and she opted to decorate her drum with gold coins.
 They were joined later with a few friendly dragon faces.